oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

      client.

 "iss":
-:    OPTIONAL.
-The identifier of the authorization server.
+:    REQUIRED.
+The issuer identifier of the authorization server.
 See
      {{authorization-response}} above for details.

 For example, the authorization server indicates the request was denied